DrewNaylor/UXL-Launcher/docs/readmes/readme-v3.4-rc1.txt

 2. Open the file titled "UXL-Launcher.exe".
 I recommend making a shortcut to the app on your desktop or taskbar for easy access.

+3. If you're upgrading from a previous version, you'll be asked if you want to migrate your settings.
+If you choose not to, you can do it later from Tools>Options...>Maintenance and click the "Migrate settings" button.

-3. If you run Office 2010 without Office 365 on a 64-bit Windows install and Office is installed to Drive C, skip to step 4.
+4. If you run Office 2019 64-bit on a 64-bit Windows install and Office is installed to Drive C, skip to step 5.
 If you have a different configuration, open the Options window from Tools>Options... and configure your settings accordingly.

-4. Click any of the buttons for the apps you have installed and it should start.
+5. Click any of the buttons for the apps you have installed and it should start.
 Otherwise, you will get a "File Not Found" error message with the option to directly open the Options window, if you so choose.
-See step 3 above.
+See step 4 above.

-5. If you don't have a particular Office app installed, my app will give you a "File Not Found" warning.
+6. If you don't have a particular Office app installed, my app will give you a "File Not Found" warning.
 If you do not have Office installed but simply want to test my app, I have a package of dummy applications which is now available here: https://github.com/DrewNaylor/dummyOffice It's not recommended to use dummyOffice as it may cause problems with file associations due to filenames.
 There's some info in the dummyOffice repository linked above.

 ----------------------------------
 CONTACT AND COPYRIGHT/LICENSING